bary249/The-Yellow-Castle/GAME_RULES.md

 - After encounters in Story Mode, a short story/dispatch dialog can appear.

+- Home Town building deliveries can arrive automatically when ready (no manual collect required), and will show a delivery dialog.

 - Campaign mode also has **consumables** (e.g. healing, remove-card) that are stored in the campaign inventory and can be equipped/used between encounters.

 ---